 - In general, code should reflect the hardware being simulated.
 This is usually simplest and easiest to debug. - The VM should provide some debugging aids.
-The existing CPU's all provide multiple instruction breakpoints, a PC change queue, and error stops on invalid instructions or operations.
+The existing CPU's all provide multiple instruction breakpoints, a PC change queue, error stops on invalid instructions or operations, and symbolic examination and modification of memory.